 What the Heck is Mock Chicken Marsala?

 Chef Scott is a professional chef and caterer who specialize in preparing foods rich in nutritional needs for anyone recovering from illness and disease including alcohol and drug dependence.
-As a graduate of The French Culinary Institute in New York City, she has focused her talents by helping others in recovery.
+As a graduate of The French Culinary Institute, now called the International Culinary Center, in New York City, she has focused her talents by helping others in recovery.

 Chicken Mock Marsala from The Sober Kitchen